 Oral chlamydia is transmitted through unprotected sexual intercourse, where one of the parties is already infected with chlamydia.
 If symptoms manifest themselves (but in most cases they don’t), it’s usually 1-3 weeks after infection date until they become visible.
 A sore throat, or throat irritation, is usually the first symptom that the bacterium has settled in his throat.
 If symptoms, such as sore throat, are prolonged after unprotected sexual intercourse, it is not unlikely that you have chlamydia in the throat.
 It is then strongly recommended to see your doctor, especially if you have a sore throat for more than 1 week.
 A sore throat does not necessarily mean you’ve got a throat infection with chlamydia, but it is always better to detect the disease as early as possible.
 Other symptoms include:

 - Neck pain makes it uncomfortable to swallow

 Treatment of oral chlamydia

-The bacterium Chlamydia trachomatis can trigger body to turn up for the natural defense mechanisms, which may result in fever – infected organism will try to get rid of germs.
+The bacterium Chlamydia trachomatis can trigger the body to turn up for the natural defense mechanisms, which may result in fever – infected organism will try to get rid of germs.
 However, it is rare for oral chlamydia to cause any clear symptoms and therefore it may be very difficult to detect this infection.
 It is usually through a medical examination, that chlamydia in the throat is detected.
-A simple method to determine if you are infected with chlamydia bacteria in the throat, is to take a chlamydia test.
+A simple method to determine if you are infected with chlamydia bacteria in the throat is to take a chlamydia test.
 The most common treatment for oral chlamydia is a course of antibiotics with doxysyklin for approximately 7 days.

 More: Chlamydia treatment